jexia/docs/docs/get-started/README.md

 ![Delete project](./delete_prj.png)

+## Collaboration
+With collaboration, you can share work with your team-mate.
+You can invite him/her to make setup, deployment, other administration work.
+It can speed up the development process and decrease overall delivery time.
+At this point, you can invite Jexia users only.

 ## Examples & Open-source
 There are many examples you can find in our [GitHub repo](https://github.com/jexia) as well as some part of our platform which was open-sourced.